univention/nubus-directory-importer/README.md

   * The source directory should have a dedicated service account configured which allows searching/reading all wanted users and groups entries.
-  * A service account has to be created in UCS which allows to write users and groups in the configured target container (OU).
+  * A service account has to be created in Nubus which allows to write users and groups in the configured target container (OU).

 ### Firewalling

-  * The connector has to reach the target UCS system on port _443/tcp_.
+  * The connector has to reach the target Nubus UDM REST API on port _443/tcp_.
   * The connector has to reach the source directory via TCP (e.g. port _636/tcp_).
   * No inbound connections are needed.